 A selection decision will not rest entirely on the content of a reference.
 References are obtained once the application process has got underway, so there may be more than one interview and other opportunities to explain the content of the reference.

 If you are concerned about receiving a bad reference, speak to the person you intend to use as a referee and ask them to provide you with a copy of the reference before it is sent to the recipient.

 Will the prospective employer contact the referee?

-The prospective employer may contact the referee for more detailed answers or clarification if they wish.
+The prospective employer may contact the referee for more detailed answers or clarification.
 It is best practice for questions and answers to be written, as verbal communication increases the risk of misunderstanding or misinterpretation.
 What might have been a positive reference may be tarnished with comments that are made verbally and ‘off the record’.
-The reference will be compared against your application form and if there are discrepancies these may be taken up with you.
+The reference will be compared against your application form and, if there are discrepancies, these may be taken up with you.

 What happens if the prospective employer is not happy with my reference?

 A prospective employer may make a conditional offer of employment subject to satisfactory references.
 Therefore, the offer of employment can be withdrawn if the reference indicates you are highly unsuitable for the post.
 If you started the new post before your new employer received any references, the requirement to obtain satisfactory references may no longer be a condition of your employment, so that you may have a right to remain in post.

 What is an open reference?

 Usually starting with the phrase ‘To whom it may concern’, open references are often the product of a settlement agreement and are unlikely to include any adverse comments.

 It is preferable that references derived from settlement agreements do not contain wording such as “to whom it may concern” or “agreed reference” as some employers do not like receiving such references.